-The Nginx is considered to be the fastest when compared to the Apache webserver.
+I consider the Nginx to be the fastest when compared to the Apache webserver.
 It’s lightweight and has heavy processing capability.

-For further improving its capabilities, I’ve added the snippets to execute browser caching headers, gzip compression, added security snippets, http2, and more.
-This will eliminate the reliance on third-party extensions in front-end.
+To further improve its capabilities, I’ve added the snippets to execute browser caching headers, gzip compression, added security snippets, http2, and more.
+This will eliminate the reliance on third-party extensions in the front-end.